aravinda02/TicTacToe/README.md

 # TicTacToe
-A Q-Learning TicTacToe game for my summer research project
+A Q-Learning TicTacToe game [Unfinished]

+Current goal: an AI vs AI game to train the Q-Tables.